Two injured - one seriously - in A41 crash which closed road

 "The driver of the second vehicle was transported to hospital on blue lights via land ambulance."

-The posted added: "We would like to thank those drivers caught up in the tail backs for their patience, whilst the incident was being dealt with prior to diversions being put in place.
+The post added: "We would like to thank those drivers caught up in the tailbacks for their patience, whilst the incident was being dealt with prior to diversions being put in place.

 "Our thoughts go to both the injured drivers, we hope they go on to make a full recovery from their injuries."